 To incentivise banks, the RBI also offered to swap FCNR deposits of maturities above 3 years into rupees at a fixed rate of 3.5 percent, less than half the prevailing market levels.
 That swap window is available until November 30.

-Banks, both foreign banks with a presence in India and local ones, have made a huge push to raise money from India's vast diaspora since the RBI relaxed rules on FCNR deposits.
-These deposits can be used as collateral to borrow overseas.
+Banks, both foreign banks with presence in India and local ones, have made a huge push to raise money from India's vast diaspora since the RBI relaxed rules on FCNR deposits.
+The FCNR deposits can be used as collateral to borrow overseas.

-But under the upfront financing scheme, the banks pool their resources with non-residents and place deposits in India, thus creating bigger deposits with each new account.
+The difference in the new upfront financing scheme is that the banks pool their resources with non-residents and place deposits in India, thus creating bigger deposits with each new account.

-One source at a European bank said some banks were offering clients insurance against the risk of capital controls being imposed on the deposits.
-Moreover, banks were cherry-picking clients for this product, he said.
+One source at a European bank said banks were cherry-picking clients for this product.